 Switching to period panties dramatically cuts that waste.
 A single pair can last for years, reducing the environmental damage significantly.

 Period panties give women the freedom to manage their period on their own terms.
-Where women were previously reliant on finding and buying tampons or pads, period panties free them from this expensive and unsustainable cycle.
+Where women were previously reliant on finding and buying tampons or pads, they make them free from this expensive and unsustainable cycle.
 Technological advances mean period underwear is no longer the breeding ground for bacteria they once were: they are hygienic, affordable, and sustainable — changing the period underwear market forever.